Living on Campus

 Safety and storage of items left by students in rooms or halls are not guaranteed by the University.
-The University will dispose of abandoned items 48 hours after the end of the contract period or when the contract is terminated for any reason.
+The University will dispose of abandoned items 48 hours after the end of the contract period, an eviction or when the contract is terminated for any reason.
 Students will be responsible for all costs incurred in the removal of abandoned possessions, which will be assessed on the student's University account.
 Bicycles left in on campus housing areas after the contract period ends will be considered abandoned, and removed after 48 hours, per this policy.

 All residence halls are equipped with door access controls.
 Residential students must use their UL Lafayette student identification card (Cajun Card) to access the residential areas or apartment for which they have approved access.
 All residents must swipe their Cajun Card at the card reader each and every time they enter the residence halls or apartment to record their entry into the building.
 Residents must swipe their card even if the door has been opened by another individual’s card swipe.
 Use of another student’s identification card and/or providing one’s card for use by another individual to gain access to UL Lafayette residential facilities is not permitted.
 You MUST use your Cajun Card to access the building.
 You must also present your Cajun Card to the desk worker or night guard each time you enter the building, or when asked to do so by a University official (i.e. Community Assistant, staff, faculty, or University Police.
 You, and your guests, may only enter the building through designated entrances adjacent to the lobby area.
 Guests must be registered according to the “Open House Policy.”
 Exits marked as “EMERGENCY EXIT ONLY” are not to be used to enter or exit the building on a regular basis.